-VNS Health has a rich history that goes back more than 125 years.
+VNS Health has a rich history that goes back 130 years.
 In that time, a lot has changed — in the world and at VNS Health — but one thing that remains the same is our mission to improve the health of people in need.

 We’ve grown from a few nurses in 1893 to a diverse team of nearly 10,000 individuals in 2022.
 We have expanded our services from just home care and community programs to include hospice care, personal care, behavioral health, and care management — to name a few — and we created a research center and a line of health plans.

 We have grown and evolved, and our goal is to build on our legacy as we create the future of care.

 VNS Health was founded in 1893 by Lillian Wald, who was not only the first public health nurse but also one of the most influential pioneers in the history of nursing, public health, and social reform.

 1916 – 1928

 In the early 1900s, Lilian Wald championed public health projects.
 During this time, VNS Health provided education to families to prevent the flu, treated children with polio, and drove health mobiles to test for diphtheria.
 They also provided vaccines throughout the city.

 In 1944, the Visiting Nurse Service of New York (VNSNY) was established as an agency separate from the original Henry Street Settlement.
 This move allowed our organization to focus on home care and to continue growing and serving the people of New York.

 In 1962, VNS Health launched its Home Aide program, and in 1965, Medicare and Medicaid were signed into law.
 These changes allowed for VNS Health to adopt a team approach to care that included home health aides, speech-language pathologists, and social workers in addition to nurses and rehab therapists.
 Although it may seem commonplace today, these were once major shifts in the medical field!